 - Download the Samsung USB Drivers for the Windows operating system that is running on your computer.

-Rooting the Samsung Galaxy Tab A SM-T350 tablet running on the Android 6.0.1 Marshmallow software updates using the CF-Auto-Root tool by Chainfire
+How to Root Samsung Galaxy Tab A SM-T350 on Android 6.0.1 (Marshmallow) Using CF-Auto-Root

 - Unlock the Developer Options menu on the Samsung Galaxy Tab A SM-T350 tablet so you can use the options that then become available to developers within the menu.

 - Turn on the USB Debugging Mode on the Samsung Galaxy Tab A SM-T350 tablet from the Developer Options menu so you can make the changes that you need to the Android software for the rooting to work.